Decision-stage comparison

 Most lost time comes from mismatching the engagement to the stage, not from picking the wrong tool.

-Judging the choice on model quality instead of operator burden, exception handling, and downstream fit.
+Framing the decision as model quality instead of workflow fit, operator burden, and downstream handoff.

 Relevant proof